aj-stein/notebook/research/assessment-ttps.md

 # Techniques, Tactics, and Procedures for Assessment

-## What procedures do we have for assessment?
+## What tactics do we have for assessment?

 ### NIST Standards

-- NIST SCAP Program
-    - CCE
-    - CPE
-    - CVE
-    - CVSS
-    - OCIL (draft, never really made it)
-    - OVAL (automated assessment, interesting to OSCAL community)
-    - XCCDF
+- Risk Management Framework 800-53A

+## What techniques and procedures do we use?
+Do
 ## What tools do we use for assessment?

 ### Manual